1998 Oak Grove–Birmingham tornado: Edgewater and McDonald Chapel

-After tracking through mostly rural areas past Sylvan Springs, the tornado struck the community of Edgewater, causing very erratic damage as some homes would receive light damage, while others on the same blocks would be completely destroyed.
-The tornado then re-intensified to F5 strength once again as it entered McDonald Chapel, sweeping multiple homes off their foundations and destroying countless more as it tracked through the town.
+After tracking through mostly rural areas past Sylvan Springs, the tornado struck the community of Edgewater, causing very erratic damage as some homes received light damage, while others along the block were completely destroyed.
+The tornado then intensified to F5 strength once again as it entered McDonald Chapel, sweeping multiple homes off their foundations and destroying countless more as it tracked through the town.
 At the Open Door Baptist Church in McDonald Chapel, 67 people were gathered for Wednesday Night Prayer Meeting.
-The church received a phone call about the incoming tornado around 15 minutes prior to the tornado striking the church, causing everyone to gather in one long hallway.
+The church received a warning about the incoming tornado around 15 minutes prior to the tornado striking the church, causing everyone to shelter in one long hallway.
 As the tornado struck the church, the roof and multiple exterior walls collapsed, while the hallway the churchgoers were gathered in remained intact, protecting the lives of all 67 people, though multiple sustained injuries when flying debris struck like missiles.
-Multiple cars in the church's parking lot were picked up and tossed into a nearby ravine like toys.
-In both Edgewater and McDonald Chapel, 13 people would lose their lives.
+Multiple cars in the church's parking lot were picked up and tossed into a nearby ravine.
+In both Edgewater and McDonald Chapel, 13 people were killed.